shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 f(<b>Revenue</b>) = 0.00013 * <b>Revenue</b> + 70
 </div>

-Let us visualize this function by plotting a graph which has on one axis the annual revenue and on the other the stock price:
+Let us visualize this function by plotting a graph which has on one axis (the *x-axis) the annual revenue and on the other (the *y-axis*) the stock price:

 {% include figure.html src="/intuds/images/2015-07-20-functions_sizeprice.png" width="65%" %}